-- ✓ Do not drive the machine on a slope that exceeds the slope rating.
-See Driving on a Slope in the Operating Instructions section. - ✓ If the slope of the transport machine bed exceeds the maximum slope rating, the machine must not be loaded and a suitable transport machine must be obtained.
+- $\checkmark$ Do not drive the machine on a slope that exceeds the slope rating. - ✓ If the slope of the transport machine bed exceeds the maximum slope rating, the machine must not be loaded and a suitable transport machine must be obtained.